Samuel Goldwyn Theater

 Presented by the Academy Science and Technology Council in Collaboration with NASA

-Join us for a special public program featuring the filmmakers behind Hidden Figures and NASA “Modern Figures” scientists.
-Moderated by Beverly J. Wood, the panel will include Fox 2000 president Elizabeth Gabler, writer-director-producer Theodore Melfi, film editor Peter Teschner, cinematographer Mandy Walker, NASA historian Dr. Bill Barry and NASA engineers Tracy Drain, Jennifer Trosper and Powtawche Valerino (schedules permitting).
+This special public program featured the filmmakers behind Hidden Figures and NASA “Modern Figures” scientists.
+Moderated by Beverly J. Wood, the panel included Fox 2000 president Elizabeth Gabler, writer-director-producer Theodore Melfi, film editor Peter Teschner, cinematographer Mandy Walker, NASA historian Dr. Bill Barry and NASA engineers Tracy Drain, Jennifer Trosper and Powtawche Valerino.

-This Academy Science and Technology Council program is made possible by generous support from the Alfred P. Sloan Foundation.
+This Academy Science and Technology Council program was made possible by generous support from the Alfred P. Sloan Foundation.